 In 2011 I bought my first commercial property with a group of investors.
 It was a 12-unit apartment building in an up-and-coming area of NE Washington, DC.
 After I got into the deal, it nearly nearly broke me, read more about it here.

-I now teach others how to get started with apartment building investing with a special focus on raising money.
+That first deal changed my life, and I today I teach others how to get started with apartment building investing with a special focus on raising money.
 I enjoy teaching and motivating others to move beyond their comfort zones so that they can live the lives they were meant to live.

 Other things you may not know about me: I hold a Masters degree in Computer Science from the College of William and Mary.
 I’m fluent in German (I’m actually from there) and conversational in Spanish.
 I play tennis competitively, love to travel, and started bow hunting several years ago.
 I live in Northern Virginia with my wife and four children.